 Our Court Services programs involve close collaboration between criminal justice, mental health, and substance abuse treatment systems — all of who truly want everyone to succeed.
 The goal is to divert individuals from the jail system and into treatment.
 Programs involve identifying and addressing the unique needs of the offender and require intensive treatment and community supervision.
 People who participate are held accountable for their behavior in an immediate, practical and supportive way.

 Mental Health Court is an individualized, intensive treatment program for consumers with serious mental illnesses with qualifying offenses, both misdemeanors and felonies.
 It lasts approximately 6-18 months, depending on the individuals’ needs.

 Click here for our Mental Health Court Handbook

 Drug Court is an intensive substance abuse program for consumers with non-violent criminal drug charges.
-It lasts approximately 18 months and involves supervision by DOC Probation and intensive treatment.
+It lasts a minimum of 18 months and involves supervision by DOC Probation and intensive treatment.
 Treatment expectations include therapy (at least 4 times a week), involvement in 12 step recovery programs, weekly drug screens, and weekly court appearances.